FartLabs/fart/README.md

 # Fart 🌫

-Program that that generates type definitions in multiple languages.
+Program that generates type definitions in multiple languages.

 > 🚧 **Beware of Project Status**: _Work-in-Progress_